Overview of Mount Everest Climbing

 Day 10: Lobuche to Gorakshep, trekking to Everest Base camp

-The first section of the trail from Lobuche follows the narrow gap between the glacial moraine and the mountain walls, past turn off to the Italian pyramid.
-Take time to detour to the edge of moraine to look over the Khumbu glacier.
-Along windy and rocky path with the wonderful view of Mt.
-Pumori, Nuptse and other magnificent peaks, we reach Gorakshep.
-After lunch our adventure continues towards Everest Base Camp.
-The trail passes through over rocky dunes and moraine and streams.
-In Everest Base Camp the climbers gather for summiting Everest during the high expedition season.
+The first section of the trail from Lobuche follows the narrow gap between the glacial moraine and the mountain walls.
+It is past the turn-off to the Italian pyramid.
+Take time to detour the edge of the moraine to look over the Khumbu glacier.

 11-52